 After a federal injunction ruling in his favor, Jason Kessler and his lawyers have dropped a lawsuit against the City of Charlottesville over the city’s attempt to move the Aug.
-12 to McIntire Park.
+12 ”Unite the Right” rally to McIntire Park.

 An emergency injunction issued by a federal judge Aug.
 11 allowed Kessler — a pro-white activist who organized the rally — to proceed with his original plans to hold the event in Emancipation Park, which is located in downtown Charlottesville.